talfanevans/probabilistic_localization_grid_cells/README.md

-# Probbailistic localization by rodent grid cells
+# Probabilistic localization by rodent grid cells

 1D recursive Bayesian integration of sensory inputs (mediated by place cells) and self-motion inputs (mediated by grid cells).